 Meanwhile, heat oil in a pan, add mustard and cumin.
 When they splutter add the garlic, red chilly, curry leaves and onion.
 Saute for a good couple of minutes until the onions are soft.
 Now add the chopped beetroot, along with the chopped greens.
 Add salt and turmeric powder and mix evenly.
 Sprinkle a handful of water and cover with a lid.
 Bring the heat down to low, and let it cook for a few minutes.
 The stalk and leaves wilt and this releases some moisture.
 However, keep an eye on it so it doesn't stick to the bottom.

 After the beets are done, add the cooked black eyed peas to the pan.
 I like to use the cooking liquid from the peas in sambar or rasam - don't waste the precious nutrients.
 Saute uncovered for a few minutes until there is not much moisture left.
-In a mixer jar, add the grated coconut and green chillies and pulse for a second or two.
-Add this to the vegetables and mix well.
+In a mixer jar, add the grated coc

 Transfer to a serving bowl.
 Enjoy with your loved ones!